medyo/Fancybuttons/README.md

 ### Changelog

 - 1.8.2
+    - Added ability to disable button
-    - Added ability to set disabled state color
+    - Added ability to use system font

 - 1.8.1
     - Fix Bug related to loading custom fonts